CLNEulalia/Express-Mongoose/readme.md

   - an edit view, where we can update a single instance of a model
   - a new view, where we can create a new instance of a model

-In eBae, we need to build out a couple of views:
+In eBey, we need to build out a couple of views:
   - a view to show every item that is for sale (the list/index view)
   - a view for a single item for sale (the show view)
   - a view for a seller to edit an item they've posted for sale (an edit view)